 This initial introduction is a step that needs to be planned out very carefully.
 It requires a lot of patience because it will potentially take some time for the animals to start accepting each other.
 You could be lucky and have an instant match, but be prepared for a match that has to develop over days or even weeks.

-Dog training from owner’s perspective basically means that you as a dog owner have the necessary skills to analyse dog behaviour and use the environmental events of antecedents and consequences to modify the dog behaviour.
-From dog’s perspective, dog is aware of the meaning of basic commands and it trusts the trainer.
-If this trust-based obedience relationship is in place, it’s relatively easy to calm your dog if it might get anxious, exited or stressed while you introduce it to other pets.
+Dog training from the owner’s perspective basically means that you as a dog owner have the necessary skills to analyze dog behavior and use the environmental events of antecedents and consequences to modify the dog behavior.
+From the dog’s perspective, the dog is aware of the meaning of basic commands and it trusts the trainer.
+If this trust-based obedience relationship is in place, it’s relatively easy to calm your dog if it might get anxious, excited, or stressed while you introduce it to other pets.